oliverjam/learn-react/02-component-proponent/README.md

 Since your React app is like a tree of objects you only call `ReactDOM.render()` **once**.
 You give it the very top-level component of your app and it will move down the tree rendering all the children recursively.

 <details>
-<summary>A bit more detail</summary>
+<summary>A bit more detail (that you don't _need_ to understand)</summary>

 The component functions return React elements, which are objects describing an element, its properties, and its children.
 These objects form a tree, with a top-level element that renders child elements, that in turn have their own children.
-A small app might produce a tree like this:
+Here is a small React component that renders a couple more:

 ```jsx
 function App() {